romanofoti/ds_blog/_posts/2017-5-4-exploring_recommenders_movielens_dataset.md

     Averaged User and Movie averages benchmark RMSE: 0.929886343076

+Based on the RMSE of the benchmarks above, a movie recommendation based on a simple procedure such as assigning the average ratings to unrated movies provides already a reasonable result.
+One may like to do better, though, so let us see what other routes we can explore.

 ## Recommender Engines Implementation

 In the following paragraphs, I present the implementation of several recommender engines, as mentioned previously.
 In order to make the presentation consistent, I perform some initial manipulation of the dataset, splitting it into train and test and defining a metrics of performance for the validation of each approach.